sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 ### Implementation Details/Notes/Constraints

-Key management is per resources (GroupResources).
+Key management is per `GroupResource`.
 Different resources that are encrypted have different keys.
 Keys per resource are numbered with strict increasing unsigned integers.
 Different resources can have different or overlapping key numbers at the same time.

 etcd encryption keys are created and stored in secrets, by convention they are named as: